38 Free Appel Sound Effects - Most Popular

 Telephone tone when the phone rings, in the United States and Canada.
 These are two sound waves of frequencies 440 Hz and 480 Hz sinusoidal.
 This sound is easy to loop.
 UCS Category: COMTelph.
-Duration: 00:30.
+Length: 00:30.

 iPhone - Ringtone "Time that passes"

-iPhone - Ringtone "Time that passes".
+Apple iPhone “Time Passing” ringtone.
 UCS Category: COMCell.
-Duration: 00:06.
+Length: 00:06.

-Tone, ringback tone 4
+Tone, ringback tone #4

 Telephone tone when the phone rings, in the UK, Ireland, New Zealand and many other countries with historical ties to the Commonwealth.
 These are two sound waves of frequencies 400 Hz and 450 Hz sinusoidal.
 This sound is easy to loop.
 UCS Category: COMTelph.
-Duration: 00:30.
+Length: 00:30.

-Counter bell 4
+Counter bell #1

 Key 1 in DTMF